Emanuel weighs in on fatal South Shore police shooting

 WATCH: REAL-TIME VIDEO OF POLICE SHOOTING

-Body came video was released less than 24 hours after the shooting, which appears to show Augustus with a gun and him reaching for it before he was shot.
+Body cam video was released less than 24 hours after the shooting, which appears to show Augustus with a gun and him reaching for it before he was shot.

-Emanuel said the video answers some questions, but acknowledged that questions still remain.

 Emanuel praised CPD Supt.
 Eddie Johnson's quick release of the video.